 Happisnappi Clicks with Interchangeable Accessories

 I am impressed with Designer/Owner Karlee Ohm’s new HappiSnappi collection that premiered at KidShow Las Vegas.
 Her concept is simple (genius), versatile, fashionable, and fun.
 She offers a wide variety of snap-on/off floral embellishments that easily attach to the brand’s headbands, knit hats, necklaces, hair clips, and more.
 They are packaged in handicraft kits of coordinating colors, florals, and accessories.
-Perfect for parties, with built-in collect-’em-all appeal.
+Perfect for parties, with the built-in collect-’em-all appeal.

-As a child therapist, Karlee was inspired by both her beautiful young daughter and a desire to provide wearable accessories that promote self expression and creativity.
+As a child therapist, Karlee was inspired by both her beautiful young daughter and a desire to provide wearable accessories that promote self-expression and creativity.
 In a snap, any outfit, hairdo, and girl looks pretty happy!
 It’s also commendable that for every hat purchased, HappiSnappi donates another to a children’s hospital.